-ATI provides online review modules that include written and video materials in all content areas.
-Students are encouraged to use these modules to supplement course work and instructors may assign these during the course and/or as part of active learning/remediation following assessments.
+ATI provides Review Modules in eBook formats that include written and video materials in key content areas.
+Students are encouraged to use these modules to supplement course work and reading.
+Instructors may assign chapter reading either during a given course and/or as part of active learning/remediation following assessments.

-Tutorials:
+Tutorials

-ATI offers unique Tutorials that teach nursing students how to think like a nurse; how to take a nursing assessment and how to make sound clinical decisions.
+ATI offers unique Tutorials that are designed to teach nursing students how to think like a nurse, how to take a nursing assessment, and how to make sound clinical decisions.
 Nurse Logic is an excellent way to learn the basics of how nurses think and make decisions.
 Learning System offers practice tests in specific nursing content areas that allow students to apply the valuable learning tools from Nurse Logic.
-Features are embedded in the Tutorials that help students gain an understanding of the content, such as a Hint Button, a Talking Glossary, and a Critical Thinking Guide.
+Features such as a Hint Button, a Talking Glossary, and a Critical Thinking Guide are embedded throughout the Learning System tests to help students gain an understanding of the content.

-Assessments:
+Assessments